robcarver17/pysystemtrade/docs/production.md

 Called by: `run_backups`

-- Firstly it dumps the MongoDB databases to the local directory specified in the config parameter (defaults.yaml or private config yaml file) "mongo_dump_directory".
+- Firstly it dumps the MongoDB databases to the local directory specified in the config parameter (`defaults.yaml` or private config YAML file) "mongo_dump_directory".
 - Then it copies those dumps to the backup directory specified in the config parameter "offsystem_backup_directory", subdirectory `/mongo`